Naïve quality assurance

 The assessment is often based on checking that documents and reports have been completed using pre-defined templates.

-But if you donít know what is wrong with reducing the quality assurance of rich and complex human activity system to a formula assessable by a bureaucrat.
+But the quality assurance of rich and complex human activity system is not easily measured

-Checking the date in the footer matches the date on the front page (I kid you not).
+· Does the date in the footer match the date on the front page?

 Much of the work we do takes place in a rich and complex human activity system.